 A: Saint Louis University uses Metasys for building automation and control.
 The system has been configured to enable night setbacks as well as unoccupied and local operation of remote buildings.
 This is a Johnson Controls system that is used to turn air handlers and pumps on and off according to the scheduling needs for a particular building or zone within a building.
 Building occupancy needs are determined by academic, event, research, and administrative users for each building or zone.
 The equipment schedules are optimized to prevent unnecessary run-time, which is why communication with these users is vital to running the most efficient system possible, which assists in reducing energy consumption.

-A: LED lighting is used in wall mounted exterior lights, chandeliers, private offices, banquet rooms, track lighting, and parking lots.
+A: LED lighting is being implemented in many lighting projects including, but not limited to: mounted exterior lights, chandeliers, private offices, banquet rooms, track lighting, and parking lots.
 The conversion to LED technology in Busch Student Center alone has reduced energy usage from 44,136 watts to 5,526 watts.
 Large multipurpose banquet rooms and common areas were primary targets for LED retrofits.
 The result was an estimated energy savings of $13,000 per year.

 Vending Miser equipment has been installed on vending machines to manage lighting and compressor cooling cycles.
 The local electric utility supplier, Ameren MO, awarded SLU with an incentive rebate of $10,500 for the purchase and installation 105 units installed on refrigerated soda vending machines.
 This installation is estimated to save $10,229 by reducing energy usage by 157,000 kWh annually.

-A: Transportation Services is committed to providing information for the SLU community to use alternative methods when traveling to, on, and around campus.
+A: Transportation Services is committed to providing information about alternative methods for traveling to, on, and around campus.
 Check out alternative transportation methods here.

 A: The Sustainability Tracking, Assessment & Rating SystemTM (STARS) is a transparent, self-reporting framework for colleges and universities to measure their sustainability performance.
 STARS® was developed by AASHE (Association for the Advancement of Sustainability in Higher Education), with broad participation from the higher education community.

-A: The Green Report Card is designed to identify colleges and universities that are leading by example in their commitment to sustainability.
-The aim is to provide accessible information for schools to learn from one another's experiences, enabling them to establish more effective sustainability policies.
+A: The Green Report Card was designed to identify colleges and universities that are leading by example in their commitment to sustainability.
+The aim was to provide accessible information for schools to learn from one another's experiences, enabling them to establish more effective sustainability policies.
 The Green Report Card is a program that has been cancelled and has been replaced by STARS.